 nCode DesignLife Product Options

-nCode DesignLife is the next generation CAE fatigue and durability analysis tool that works with all leading FE codes and produces realistic predictions of fatigue hotspots and fatigue life.
-DesignLife shares the nCode GlyphWorks architecture – providing an unparalleled integration of test and CAE data.
+nCode DesignLife is CAE-based software solution for fatigue and durability analysis.
+DesignLife works with all leading finite element (FE) codes and produces realistic predictions of fatigue hotspots and fatigue life.
+DesignLife shares an environment with nCode GlyphWorks, a graphical test data processing software, to provide an unparalleled integration of test and CAE data.
 DesignLife can be purchased separately or together with GlyphWorks.

 DesignLife's core functionality includes: